e271828e/Flight.jl/docs/src/index.md

 It is architected in three distinct layers:

-- A lightweight, domain-agnostic engine for modeling and interactive simulation of complex systems with hybrid dynamics (`FlightCore`).
+- A lightweight, domain-agnostic engine for modeling and simulation of complex systems with hybrid dynamics (`FlightCore`).

 - A library of high-fidelity, reusable physics and engineering models (`FlightLib`).